 How to open a small business in Dubai, UAE

-There are just 7 steps required to start a small business in the UAE.
+Key steps to start a small business

 - Finding sponsorship